TrinityChristiana/nss-js-function-battle-of-the-bands/README.md

 ***

 This assignment uses a function that take in argument and uses a counter to determine a message written in the console.log.

+UI/UX Challenge
+This is an optional challenge once you meet MVP.
+Make a new GitHub branch for this challenge.

+Nightclub management wants to use this app at the front door during the event.
+Incorporate the logic you have written and add an HTML document and apply CSS to make a mobile version of Battle of the Bands.